Johnny Eblen: Bellator Middleweight champion

 Eblen faced Gegard Mousasi for the Bellator Middleweight Championship at Bellator 282 on June 24, 2022.
 He won the bout and the title via a 50-45 unanimous decision on all judges' scorecards.
 Following this victory, Eblen was ranked as the fourth best middleweight by Fight Matrix and eight by Sherdog.

 Eblen made his first title defense against Anatoly Tokov on February 4, 2023, at Bellator 290.
 He won the bout via unanimous decision.

 Eblen defended his title against Fabian Edwards on September 23, 2023, at Bellator 299.
 He won the fight via knockout in the third round.

 Eblen faced 2023 PFL Light Heavyweight champion Impa Kasanganay in a three-round non-title crossover fight, on February 24, 2024, at PFL vs. Bellator.
 He won the closely contested bout vis split decision.

 Eblen was scheduled to face Fabian Edwards in a rematch on September 14, 2024, at Bellator Champions Series 5.
 On September 3, the bout was rescheduled for a later date with no reason given.
 The bout was rebooked to take place on October 19, 2024, at PFL Super Fights: Battle of the Giants.
 Eblen won the fight by unanimous decision.

 Professional Fighters League

-Eblen faced Costello van Steenis for the inaugural PFL Middleweight World Championship on July 19, 2025, at PFL Champions Series 2.
+Eblen faced Costello van Steenis for the inaugural PFL Middleweight Championship on July 19, 2025, at PFL Champions Series 2.
 He lost the bout via submission in the final seconds of round five.

+Eblen faced Bryan Battle on March 28, 2026, at PFL Pittsburgh.
+He won the fight via a rear-naked choke in round one.

+Eblen was scheduled to rematch against Costello van Steenis for the PFL Middleweight Championship on July 18, 2026, at PFL Austin.
+However, van Steenis withdrew from the bout due to sustained an injury and was replaced by Impa Kasanganay for the interim title.
+He won the fight via technical knockout in round three.